42 summer activities for kids

 Spend those long summer weeks with the kids doing enriching crafts, educational science experiments and fun baking projects.
 We've got plenty of inspiration for keeping the little ones busy and entertained while learning new things.

 Celebrate a special occasion with our birthday ideas for kids at home including a spa day, afternoon tea or a pizza party.
-Plus, keep them entertained with our kids’ party games like a treasure hunt or an athletic competition.
+Plus, keep them entertained with our kids' party games including a treasure hunt or an athletics competition.
 Older kids will love our summer party ideas for teenagers.

 Get the little ones in the kitchen with our kids' cooking recipes for wraps, pizzas and pasta.
 Or feed the whole house with our summer family recipes including simple traybakes, epic salads and hearty burgers.

-Make the most fo the warm weather and spend some time outside.
-Encourage kids to grow their own fruit and vegetables like courgettes, beans, tomatoes, salad leaves and strawberries.
+Make the most of the warm weather and spend some time outside.
+Encourage kids to grow their own fruits and vegetables such as courgettes, beans, tomatoes, salad leaves and strawberries.
 To learn how to grow your own crops, see our fruit & veg for kids to grow guide.